-Butternut squash can cause a significant reduction of the diseases that are caused by bacteria and viruses.
+Butternut squash can cause a significant reduction in the diseases that are caused by bacteria and viruses.
 Fungal infections can also be guarded against with the consumption of butternut squash.

 2. Reduces Inflammation

-The Omega-3 fats which are present in butternut squash are present in the form of alpha-linolenic acid, and this is what helps to reduce the inflammation.
+The Omega-3 fats that are present in butternut squash are present in the form of alpha-linolenic acid, and this is what helps to reduce inflammation.

 3. Aids in Digestion

 Butternut squash is perfect for aiding digestion as it contains a lot of fibre.
 This will help your child have regular bowel movements and will reduce the chances of constipation.

 Vitamin A and Beta-Carotene improve the eyesight of children, and this vegetable is rich in both of these nutrients.

 5. Antioxidant Activity